Aalto5G/CustomerEdgeSwitching/README.md

 - TODO

+## Test deployments
 ### LXC deployment

-Originally developed as a separate project for quick orchestration and replication of environments, it has now been added to the main repository.

-Check the documentation inside the ```orchestration\lxc``` folder to quickly spawn the ready-made test environment ```dev_environment```.
+It was originally developed as a separate project under RealmGateway solution, for quick orchestration and replication of environments.
+Check the documentation inside the ```orchestration\lxc``` folder to quickly spawn the pre-configured test environment ```dev_environment```.

 ### Network namespaces deployment

-Originally devised as the quickest way to virtualize hosts with a minimal overhead.
-Isolation is mainly related to the network stack, local modifications to the file system are allowed, but discouraged.

-Check the documentation inside the ```orchestration\netns``` folder to quickly spawn the ready-made test environment.
+This is devised as the quickest way to virtualize hosts with a minimal overhead.
+It mainly provides isolation to the network stack.
+Local modifications to the file system are allowed, but discouraged.
+Check the documentation inside the ```orchestration\netns``` folder to quickly spawn the pre-configured test environment.

-### Policy information
+## Policy-related details
 The current repository ships with a set of policies and subscriber information for basic testing.

-Depending on the deployment option, LXC or netns, a transparent TCP SYNPROXY may be available.
+### Communication Policy information

+### Data-plane policy details -> (primarily related to RGW)

+For realm gateway operations:
-However, if we plan on making a new deployment there are a few things we need to take into account:
+When plan on making a new deployment, there are a few things to account (in network node running CES/RGW):

 * circularpool.policy: Set a sensible maximum level according the size of the Circular Pool.

-* ipset.policy: These are currently processed directly by iproute2, iptables, and ipset.
+* ipset.policy: These are currently processed directly by iproute2, iptables, and ipset modules.
 Remember to populate the sets *IPS_CIRCULAR_POOL*, *IPS_SPOOFED_NET_xyz*, and *IPS_FILTER_xyz*.
 Setting incorrect values on these fields may make debugging quite difficult as you might need to trace packets in iptables.
 * iptables.policy: This is one of the most critical files that needs editing.
 Please pay attention to the following:

     NAT.rules: In mangle.CIRCULAR_POOL chain the targets NFQUEUE queue-num need to match the argument ```--ipt-cpool-queue``` passed to the python program.